himmAllRight/himmAllRight-source/content/post/new-hhkb-pro2.md

 ## Getting the HHKB

 Once I decided on the HHKB, and obtained approval from my wife ( ;) ), I purchased it from Amazon.
-The one
+The one thing I did contemplate about was which color to get.
+I didn't know if I wanted to get the black or white model.
+I knew I wanted printed keycaps, and that made the white board very appealing.
+The printed keys on it look *so* nice.
+Eventually, I decided on the dark gray because it matches everything else I own, whereas the white board would drastically stick out, which may not be idea if I ever *really* care about constructing a nice setup.

+I placed the order and within a few days, it was on my doorstep (well, the neighbor's).

 ## What I like

-- Layout
-- The Switches
-- PBT keycaps
+- **Layout** -
+- **The Switches** -
+- **PBT keycaps** -
-- ...
-Can I say sound?
+- **...
+Can I say sound?** -

 ## What I don't like

-- Cost
+- **Cost** -
-- Transporting it (related to cost)
+- **Transporting it (related to cost)** -
-- "Mac" mode / Delete "fix"
+- **"Mac" mode / Delete "fix"** -

 ## Conclusion